Are you confused? Did something not work right?

 Another method is to charge by the "incident" so if you have to call back, it's all under the one charge.

-Some companies offer contracts to businesses to handle their technical support needs.
+Some companies offer contracts to other businesses to handle their technical support needs.

 Requires: credit card or account with the company to pay for the time.